Lakshmi2107/ExpressMongo_CRUD/README.md

 # ExpressMongo_CRUD
-This is a simple CRUD application using Expressjs and mongodb.
+This is a simple CRUD application using Expressjs and MongoDB.

 It performs CRUD operations on the person details like name,Job description and id.